 Why you want a Range Rover P38

-That's a question often repeated to myself while stuck at the side of the road, weeping in the local garage when presented with yet another invoice, or in a car park sorting out the latest in a long line of maladies.
+That's a question often repeated to myself while stuck at the side of the road, weeping in the local garage when presented with yet another invoice, or in a car park sorting out the latest in a long line of maladies upon living with the unloved child of the BMW wars at Land Rover.

 So, why do I drive the Range Rover model that all other 4x4 drivers slate?
 Present a Range Rover Classic owner with a P38 and they will implode with mortification.

-To start with, how many haters have actually owned or driven one?
+To start with, how many critics have actually owned or even driven one?
 Some will have to be sure.
-And they will be quite right to say they had a horrible time as custodian of Land Rover’s unruly child.
+And they will be quite right to say they had a horrible time as custodian of Land Rover’s unruly 1990s stalwart.
 Start?
 Move?
 Function?
 Won’t.

 Oh good grief, it's broken again